Home/Articles/News

 Analysis: A Refined Approach

-The FRT market has grown competitive, with multiple manufacturers offering forced reset triggers at various price points.
-AS Designs differentiates the Arc V2 through its focus on refinement rather than radical change.
-The improvements target the most common complaints about forced reset triggers: inconsistent feel and limited platform support.
+The FRT market has grown competitive, with multiple manufacturers offering forced reset triggers and selectors at various price points.
+AS Designs differentiates the Arc-Fire V2 through its focus on refinement rather than radical change.
+The improvements target the most common complaints about forced reset systems: inconsistent feel and limited platform support.

-Reducing system drag addresses the "grinding" sensation some users experience with FRTs during rapid fire.
+Reducing system drag addresses the "grinding" sensation some users experience with forced reset systems during rapid fire.
 A smoother reset allows for better control during extended strings, which matters for both recreational shooting and competition use.
 The 5,000+ round test count across diverse platforms suggests AS Designs prioritized reliability testing before release.

-Expanded compatibility for HK and B&T platforms opens the Arc V2 to users outside the AR ecosystem.
-This is notable given that most FRT manufacturers focus exclusively on AR-pattern rifles.
-The multiple selector throw options provide ergonomic flexibility without requiring different trigger units.
+Expanded compatibility for HK and B&T platforms opens the Arc-Fire V2 to users outside the AR ecosystem.
+This is notable given that most forced-reset manufacturers focus exclusively on AR-pattern rifles.
+The multiple selector throw options provide ergonomic flexibility without requiring different selector/cam kits.

-With a March 2026 release timeline, the Arc V2 positions itself as a refined option for shooters who want FRT capability without sacrificing smoothness or compatibility.
+With the Arc-Fire V2 now shipping, the selector positions itself as a refined option for shooters who want forced-reset capability without sacrificing smoothness or compatibility.
 The complete redesign rather than incremental update suggests AS Designs is committed to improving the category rather than coasting on the original Arc's reputation.
 For hands-on testing of the current V1 on the SIG MCX Spear LT, see our ARC-Fire review.

-Check our Platform Catalog for AR platforms compatible with the Arc V2 and other trigger upgrades.
+Check our Platform Catalog for AR platforms compatible with the Arc-Fire V2 and other trigger upgrades.
 For a full comparison of AR-15 charging handles, see our charging handle guide.

 Share